-Broadcaster & Author
+Broadcaster and Author

-Author, radio personality and Distinguished Scholar-in-Residence at the Chicago History Museum, Studs Terkel was best known for his radio program, The Studs Terkel Program, which aired daily from 1952 to 1997.
-Terkel’s unique connection with Chicago and Sandburg allowed him to give a lively commentary on Sandburg’s Chicago Poems and other aspects of Sandburg’s public persona in the film.
+Author, radio personality and Distinguished Scholar-in-Residence at the Chicago History Museum, Studs Terkel was best known for his radio broadcast, The Studs Terkel Program, which aired daily from 1952 to 1997.
+Terkel’s unique connection with Chicago and Sandburg allowed him to give a lively commentary on Sandburg’s Chicago Poems and other aspects of Sandburg’s public persona.

 Mark Van Wienen, Ph.D.